This is a compulsory module, in which students learn fundamental techniques for Practical Chemistry.

 Throughout the laboratory exercises, students will receive verbal feedback on their performance, which they can use to improve their skills, in advance of the assessments.

 In Practical skills assessment 1, students will receive individual feedback, by email, on their performance within 3 days, and some more generalised feedback, by email, within 20 working days.
 Any students with unsatisfactory performance are required to attend a retraining session, before commencing the Spring term practical exercises, where they would also have multiple opportunities to retake this assessment.
 Practical skills assessment 1 also acts to familiarise the students with this method of assessment, in advance of the credit-bearing summative Practical skills assessment 2.

-In Practical skills assessment 2, and the lab book submission, students will receive both individual feedback, and generalised feedback, by email, within 20 working days.
+In Practical skills assessment 2, and the lab book submission, students will receive a mixture of individual and generalised feedback, by email, within 20 working days.

 The Physical experiments are conducted in the first few weeks of the Summer term; the scripts from these experiments are submitted, then students would attend group feedback sessions approximately one week later - except where this falls in the University's common assessment period, in which case feedback will be provided via the VLE.
 Scripts would be returned at or near the end of the module.

 The Integrated Chemistry Practicals consist of lab sessions, with additional group work sessions, finishing with a group presentation.
-Students receive weekly feedback on their labwork, and immediate feedback on their presentations.
+Students receive feedback witihin a week on their labwork, and on their presentations.